Get started with the SDK for Dynamics 365 for Customer Engagement apps

 If you just want to get an environment to start learning with, the easiest approach is to sign up for a 30-day free trial on Dynamics 365 for Customer Engagement apps.

-If you’re looking for something more long term, or you specifically want to use the on-premises version, you can download the on-premises Microsoft Dynamics CRM Server 2016.
-During Setup, you have the option to supply a commercial key, or you can use one of the product keys listed on the download page for a 90 day free trial.
+If you’re looking for something more long term or specifically want to use the on-premises version, you can download it from Microsoft Download Center.
+During setup, you have the option to supply a commercial key or you can use one of the product keys listed on the download page for a 90 day free trial.
+More information about installing the on-premises version: Microsoft Dynamics 365 Server installation.

 If you have an MSDN subscription, you can download Dynamics 365 for Customer Engagement (on-premises) server software and access static activation keys that can be used for any number of installations.